Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Smoothing splines on manifolds

-6pt Let $M$ be a complete and connected Riemannian manifold {with induced Riemannian distance $d$} and denote by $\tau_x(M)$ the tangent space to $M$ at $x\in M$.
-Then, the exponential map on $M$ at $x$ can be expressed by
+In more detail let $M$ be a complete and connected Riemannian manifold with induced Riemannian distance $d$ and denote by $\tau_x(M)$ the tangent space to $M$ at $x\in M$.
+The exponential map on $M$ at $x$ can be expressed by